 Scholars in Freedom School are separated according to level.
 Level Is are currently in grades K-2, Level IIs are currently in grades 3-5, and Level IIIs are currently in grades 6-8.
 Classrooms and field trips/afternoon enrichment activities are separated according to these levels.

-If your child is eligible for the Freedom School program and has never attended, you must first submit an application.
+If your child is eligible for the Freedom School program and has never attended, you must first submit an interest form.
+Submissions will be accepted starting on February 20th through our interest form link.

 Like the scholars we serve, Freedom School Partners is making amazing strides.
 Learn more about our impact.